 A First-Class Mail presort mailing fee must be paid once each 12-month period at each office of mailing by any person or organization entering mailings at automation or Presorted First-Class Mail prices.
+Payment of this fee is waived for mailers who present only full-service automation mailings (under 705.23.0) containing 90% or more pieces qualifying for full-service prices.
 Payment of one fee allows a mailer to enter mail at all those prices.
 Persons or organizations paying this fee may enter mail of their clients as well as their own mail.
 The fee may be paid in advance only for the next 12 months and only during the last 60 days of the current service period.
 The fee charged is that which is in effect on the date of payment.